TinyPedal/TinyPedal/docs/customization.md

     number_of_delta_laptime
 Set number of delta lap time records to display.
 Minimum number is limited to `2`, maximum is limited to `5`.

+    show_stint_laps
+Show number of completed laps from current stint and estimated total stint laps.

+Note, this option is only available for LMU, and `RestAPI Module` must be enabled for accessing stint data.

     show_energy_remaining
 Show remaining virtual energy reading in percentage from each driver, with 4 different states:
 - Unavailable: virtual energy reading is not available currently, default color grey.